 The cooperation in shipping alliances covers the utilization of shared resources and covers full integration of service capabilities.
-It does not cover joint sales, marketing, pricing or the joint ownership of assets which distinguishes it from other forms of partnerships.
-The strongest form of collaboration are obviously mergers and acquisitions or joint ventures.
+It does not cover joint sales, marketing, pricing, or the joint ownership of assets which distinguishes it from other forms of partnerships.
+The strongest collaborations are mergers and acquisitions or joint ventures.
 However, sometimes people are still confused over what the differences are between Slot Charter Agreements (SCA) and Vessel Sharing Agreements (VSA):

 Slot Charter Agreement (SCA) is a contract between two partners/ shipping lines who buy and sell a specified number of slots for a certain period of time to widen coverage.
 Hapag-Lloyd, for example, is a slot charterer on the MSC service from South Africa to Europe, according to Shipping and Freight Resource, even though they have their own ships and services on that stretch.
 Slot charterer act as an independent shipping line, use their own equipment, issue their own bill of lading and the port directly invoices them for their port charges.

-A Vessel Sharing Agreement (VSA) is a cooperation between shipping lines to fulfil demand on specific trade lanes through sharing of vessel space.
-Vessel sharing agreements are usually reached between partners within an alliance in order to operate a liner service along specific routes as partners.
+A Vessel Sharing Agreement (VSA) is a cooperation between shipping lines to fulfill demand on specific trade lanes through the sharing of vessel space.
+Vessel sharing agreements are agreements you usually reach between partners within an alliance in order to operate a liner service along specific routes as partners.
 The space for each partner may vary from port to port and depends on the individual input per company.
-A vessel sharing agreement is limited to a specific trade-lane, whereas a shipping alliance is a collection of vessel sharing agreements and has more of a global nature.
+A Vessel Sharing Agreement is limited to a specific trade-lane.
+On the other hand, a shipping alliance is a row of VSA’s and is more global of nature.

 Shipping Alliance 2.0: Asset sharing and platform collaboration